KaiSaikyo/AquaCulture_Proj/README.md

 For this project, I have been tasked to develop a microcontroller system that can monitor and display water tank parameters such as temperature or others, regulate aeration or oxygenation automatically when oxygen level is detected to be low, notify the fish farmers via an audible tone, suitably display when the water conditions are not optimal as well as regulate treated water into the tanks, exchanging water to maintain its quality.

+### Board operations
+To simulate fish farming in Singapore, the target board will monitor the temperature, oxygen level, and water quality.
+The temperature will be displayed on a 7-segment display and the ideal temperature will be shown on an LCD.
+The oxygen level will be displayed on the LCD as a percentage.
+When the water quality is poor, an alert will sound and the motor will be activated to exchange the water.
+The farmer can manually aerate the water by pressing a button.
+All button presses will sound an alert to indicate that a change has been made.

 ### Software features
 - Polling of input pins
 - Interrupts